DuyguGoksu/CorrectiveRAGOlympics/README.md

-# Corrective RAG: Paris Olympics 2024
+# Corrective RAG for Paris Olympics 2024
 Welcome to the Corrective RAG Model GitHub repository, designed to answer questions related to the Paris 2024 Olympics.
 This project leverages the GPT-3.5-turbo model via API calls to OpenAI and uses a Corrective Retrieval-Augmented Generation (CRAG) approach to enhance the accuracy and relevance of responses.

 ## Project Overview